Dylan Napa: 2013

 In Round 15 of the 2013 NRL season, Napa made his NRL debut for the Sydney Roosters against the Canterbury-Bankstown Bulldogs, playing off the interchange bench in the Roosters 20–18 win at ANZ Stadium.
-In his third match in Round 24 against the Cronulla-Sutherland Sharks, Napa put on one of the biggest hits of the year on Sharks captain Paul Gallen in the Roosters 32–22 loss at Shark Park.
+In his third match in round 24 against Cronulla, Napa put on one of the biggest hits of the year on Cronulla captain Paul Gallen in the Sydney Roosters 32–22 loss at Shark Park.
 Napa played in 7 matches for the Roosters in his debut year in the NRL in the 2013 NRL season, missing out on a grand final spot due to Luke O'Donnell recovering from injury.
 At the end of the season, Napa played in all three matches for the Cook Islands at the 2013 World Cup.
 On 30 October 2013, Napa made his Cook Islands international debut against the United States in the 32–20 loss at Memorial Stadium.